nestauk/svizzle/packages/components/Choropleth/README.md

-# Choropleth
+# choropleth

-A generic choropleth component for Svelte.
+A package containing choropleth components for Svelte:
+- ChoroplethSVG
+- ChoroplethDiv
+- ChoroplethWorldDiv

 ## Terminology

-Since the component can render different types of areas, here we're using the term "region" to refer to the geographic regions type we'll be representing (e.g. 'country', 'NUTS2', etc).
+Since these components can render different types of areas, here we're using the term "region" to refer to the geographic regions type we'll be representing (e.g. 'country', 'NUTS2', etc).

 ## Props

+Here are the props in use by these components (depending on the components some might not be used).

 ### `colorDefaultFill`